What is Underpainting in Oil Painting?

 What Can Underpainting Achieve?

-An underpainting, if used correctly, is a great way to unite color values in the overall painting and add a subjective color key to the painting that will create a tonal dominance.
+An underpainting in oils, if used correctly, is a great way to unite color values in the overall painting and add a subjective color key to the painting that will create a tonal dominance.

 Underpainting is simple, but can have major effects on the rest of the painting.
 It can invigorate areas of the painting that are mundane or uniform, like a sky or rolling field, and it can even act as a baseline of how the painting feels.
 For example: